 Fluorescent solar concentrators might be the basis for cheaper electricity from photovoltaic panels, as they allow to collect radiation from a large area while requiring only relatively small photovoltaic cells.

 Fluorescence light can be useful, e.g. for direct use for optical measurements, such as for measuring the transmission spectra of optical devices.
 It is also the basis of fluorescence spectroscopy, fluorescence microscopy and of optical refrigeration.
 By combining multiple types of emitting rare earth ions in an optical fiber, very broadband radiation can be generated .

 Fluorescence of the single atoms, ions or molecules of a sample usually occurs in an uncoordinated manner, i.e., uniformly in all spatial directions and without temporal correlations between the emitted photons.
 However, certain conditions lead to amplified spontaneous emission (superluminescence) or superfluorescence, where this is no longer the case.

 A special kind of fluorescence, which is not related to the excitation of atoms or ions in a substance, is parametric fluorescence in nonlinear crystal materials.
 This effect does not involve the excitation of electrons in the media, but rather a nonlinear interaction.
 Such fluorescence occurs only as long as some pump light propagates in the medium.

-See also: fluorescence microscopy, fluorescent lamps, luminescence, spontaneous emission, amplified spontaneous emission, superluminescence, superfluorescence, upper-state lifetime, transition cross sections, optical refrigeration, McCumber theory, parametric fluorescence, Spotlight article 2009-10-12
+See also: fluorescence microscopy, fluorescence spectroscopy, fluorescent lamps, luminescence, spontaneous emission, amplified spontaneous emission, superluminescence, superfluorescence, upper-state lifetime, transition cross sections, optical refrigeration, McCumber theory, Füchtbauer–Ladenburg equation, parametric fluorescence, The Photonics Spotlight 2009-10-12

 and other articles in the category physical foundations